Siege of Cawnpore: Nana Sahib's involvement

 Nana Sahib was the adopted heir to Baji Rao II, the former peshwa of the Maratha Confederacy.
 The East India Company had decided that the pension and honours of the lineage would not be passed on to Nana Sahib, as he was not a natural born heir.
-Nana Sahib had sent his envoy Dewan Azimullah Khan to London, to petition the Queen against the Company's decision, but failed to evoke a favourable response.
+Nana Sahib had sent his envoy Dewan Azimullah Khan to London, to petition the Queen against the company's decision, but failed to evoke a favourable response.
 In May 1857, Nana Sahib arrived in Cawnpore with 300 soldiers, stating that he intended to support the British: Wheeler asked him to take charge of the government treasury in the Nawabganj area.

 Amid the chaos in Cawnpore in 1857, Nana Sahib entered the British magazine with his contingent.
-The soldiers of the 53rd Native Infantry, which was guarding the magazine, were not fully aware of the situation in the rest of the city.
+The soldiers of the 53rd Native Infantry, who were guarding the magazine, were not fully aware of the situation in the rest of the city.
 They assumed that Nana Sahib had come to guard the magazine on behalf of the British, as he had earlier declared his loyalty to the British, and had even sent some volunteers to be at the disposal of General Wheeler.
 However, Nana Sahib joined the rebels.

 After taking possession of the treasury, Nana Sahib advanced up the Grand Trunk Road.
 His aim was to restore the Maratha Confederacy under Peshwa tradition, and he decided to attempt to capture Cawnpore.
 On his way, Nana Sahib met with rebel soldiers at Kalyanpur.
 The soldiers were on their way to Delhi, to meet Bahadur Shah II.
 Nana Sahib initially decided to march to Delhi and fight the British as a Mughal subordinate, but Azimullah Khan advised him that leading the rebels in Kanpur would increase his prestige more than serving a weak Muslim king.

 Nana Sahib asked the rebel soldiers to go back to Cawnpore, and help him in defeating the British.
 The rebels were reluctant at first, but decided to join Nana Sahib, when he promised to double their pay and reward them with gold, if they were to destroy the British entrenchment.